 The Bootstrapper's configuration is in OpenWF/Client Config.json relative to your game folder.
 It has the following fields:

 This web interface uses the game's language or ?lang= query parameter to check for translations.
 The builtin translations are mirrored from https://onlyg.it/OpenWF/Translations.
-You can provide a OpenWF/dict.cat.txt file to provide a custom work-in-progress translation.
+You can provide a OpenWF/webui-dict.cat.txt file to provide a custom work-in-progress translation.

 When connecting to a server, the Bootstrapper requests /custom/tunables.json.
 The resulting JSON object may provide the following fields:

 buildLabel to indicate the client's buildLabel.clientMod parameter indicating the Bootstrapper's name and version.
-If Metadata Patches are in use, metadataPatchesInUse=1 is added as well.xpBasedLevelCapDisabled to indicate that the client has been patched to accept any PlayerLevel and doesn't need XPInfo to match.USER message is adjusted to contain nonce=... in the 'realname' field.Metadata Patches are loaded from .txt files in the OpenWF/Metadata Patches/ folder.
+If Metadata Patches are in use, metadataPatchesInUse=1 is added as well.xpBasedLevelCapDisabled to indicate that the client has been patched to accept any PlayerLevel and doesn't need XPInfo to match.USER message is adjusted to contain nonce=... in the 'realname' field.And the other way around:

 They are parsed line by line.
 If a line starts with /, a new patch for the given absolute path is started.